go-monk/playing-with-tls/README.md

 ```
 $ go run ./tls/server.go &
-$ echo hello | nc localhost 4321
+$ nc localhost 4321 # connect to the server
+hello				# sent data
 ```

 Let's have a look at the server logs:

 ```
-$ go run main.go
 2025/09/25 18:00:06 sent 0 bytes to 127.0.0.1:52130, err: tls: first record does not look like a TLS handshake
 ```

-Yes, netcat (`nc`) can't speak TLS: the yellow steps.
-It can only speak TCP: the blue steps (the standard three-way TCP handshake):
+Yes, netcat (`nc`) can't speak TLS - the yellow steps below (the TLS handshake).
+It can only speak TCP - the blue steps (the standard three-way TCP handshake):

 <img width="542" height="351" alt="image" src="https://github.com/user-attachments/assets/b567ea3b-0c35-4f40-bcb0-491af382f403" />

 But `openssl` can:

 ```
-$ echo hello | openssl s_client -connect localhost:4321 -servername localhost -quiet 2> /dev/null
+$ openssl s_client -connect localhost:4321 -servername localhost -quiet 2> /dev/null
 hello
+hello
 ```

-If we capture the data from the network now, we can't read it since it's encrypted:
+If Eve captures the data from the network now, they can't read it since it's encrypted:

 <img width="649" height="219" alt="image" src="https://github.com/user-attachments/assets/eb4da1a3-c077-4753-be32-8892fd595509" />